Cristian Dulca: International career

+International stats

 Coaching career

 Following his retirement from playing, Dulca became the head coach of Minerul Iara, the Divizia C feeder team for Universitatea Cluj.
 The next year, he coached another Divizia C team, Avântul Reghin, for 13 matches.
 In February 2005, Dulca became assistant executive director at Universitatea Cluj.

 Personal life

 Dulca's son, Marco, is also a professional footballer and plays as a midfielder.